mdom/podite/README.md

             on gpodder.net.
 You can select multiple feeds.
     - delete feed

-        Delete one of your feeds.
+        Deletes one of your feeds.
 Prompts for a list of subscribed feeds.
 By deleteting a feed you'll loose any data for it, for example the list of downloaded, skipped or ignored feed entries.
 If you just want to temporarily disable a feed use _deactivate feed_.

     - change feed url

-        Change the url of a feed.
+        Changes the url of a feed.
 Prompts for one feed and the new url you want to subscribe this feed under.

     - deactivate feed